n0nBin4ry/GameDocumentsAndMoreBoardGames/Codename_Chimera(Analogue)/README.md

 ### Co-Designers: We all worked together to deisng the game and its systems.

+#### Note:
+- Not only did we have part in designing the abilities/stats of the cards, but we also each contributed in the concept art of the cards.
+Though our Card Artists put in the finishing touches and had final say in the art of each card.

 ## Files:
 - In this repository you will find both the plain text and PDF (with art!) versions of the rulebook.
   - The PDF version is for a booklet so the first and last pages are the front and back covers, respectively.